Dustint24309/front-end-student-materials/06-p5js/02b-variables.md

 ![painful](https://s3.amazonaws.com/upperline/curriculum-assets/p5js/painful.gif)

-Wow... that was painful to watch... so slow.
+This is going to take forever.
 What if I want to change the size again??

 There must be a better way.

 Notice how all those values are the same.
 Wouldn't it be great if I could change that value in **one place** and it would change everywhere in the code?

-Well, there is a way to do this-- We can create our own variables.
+What we need here are **variables**.

 ## Declaring and Assigning Variables